chaisemartinPackages/did_multiplegt_stat/README.md

 - **df**: (R only) A dataframe object.
 - **Y**: Outcome variable.
 - **ID**: Identifier of the unit of analysis.
-- **T**: Time variable.
+- **Time**: Time variable.
 The command assumes that the time variable is evenly spaced (e.g.: the panel is at the yearly level, and no year is missing for all groups).
 When it is not (e.g.: the panel is at the yearly level, but three consecutive years are missing for all groups), the command can still be used.
 For example, if the year n is missing, the command does not comuptes the DID estimators of the pairs of years (n-1,n),(n,n+1), and (n-1,n+1).
 - **D**: Treatment variable.
 - **Z**: Instrumental variable.
 This option is only required when the IV-related estimator (the so-called iwaoss) is requested.
 - **estimator**: Estimator(s) to be computed.
 The allowed arguments are: (1) "aoss", i.e the Average Of Switchers’ Slopes which is the average, across switchers, of the effect on their period-(t) outcome of moving their treatment from its period-(t-1) to its period-(t) value, scaled by the difference between these two values.
 (2) "waoss" which corresponds to a weighted version of "aoss" where slopes receive a weight proportional to switchers’ absolute treatment change from period-(t-1) to period-(t).
 (3) "iwaoss" which generalizes "waoss" to the instrumental-variable case, and is equal to the reduced-form "waoss" effect of the instrument on the outcome, divided by the first-stage "waoss" effect of the instrument on the treatment.
 If this option is not specified: by default, the command estimates both "aoss" and "waoss" if the instrumental-variable Z is not specified, or only iwaoss otherwise.